Parenting and remote work: Balancing family and productivity

 Use naptime for important calls

-Alternate 15-minute work intervals with short breaks for the child.
+Alternate 15-minute work intervals with short breaks — toddler attention spans do not support longer independent windows

-Set up an additional desk next to yours for educational play purposes
+Set up an additional desk next to yours for parallel play — proximity satisfies the child's need for presence without requiring active engagement

-Create a daily checklist for your kids to encourage independence.
+Create a daily checklist for your kids to encourage independence — self-monitoring reduces the frequency of parental check-ins

 Set up a safe play area next to the workspace